quattor/quattor.github.com/_posts/2015-09-29-lal-workshop-summary.md

 TextRender: Remove support for Config::General

  * No guarantee about the line order: better replaced with a TT file called `general`.
- * This ordering issue is a problem for unit testing and also trigs unnecessary restart of daemons, if any associated with changes
+ * This ordering issue is a problem for unit testing and also triggers unnecessary restart of daemons, if any associated with changes

 CCM namespace added to TT files allowing to check profile data, for exemple test the type of resource/property

 * `CCM.is_list()`, `CCM.is_hash()`...
   * Allow to base the output on the type defined in the schema rather than duplicate the information in the code with the risk of inconsistency
 * `CCM.element()` allows some control on what `getTree()` is doing like the string value to use for booleans
-* Makes it possible to replace `ncm-query` with a TT file... (currently implemented for the `--pan` format)
+* Makes it possible to replicate `ncm-query` style output with a TT file... (currently implemented for the `--pan` format)

-When metaconfig is not appropriate, it is easy to build a new component that use CAF::TextRender to produce the output files from the profile
+When metaconfig is not appropriate, it is easy to build a new component that uses CAF::TextRender to produce the output files from the profile

  * See the documentation about the steps involved
  * In particular error handling must be implemented by the component: TextRender is not doing anything with errors (even no logging)

-Very detailed blog post for quattor.org web site contributed by Stijn
+Very detailed article for quattor.org web site contributed by Stijn

-* Very nice doc: should merge it asap
+* Very nice doc: should merge it ASAP
-* Long-term: restructure this doc into a doc closed to the related source (CAF, ncm-metaconfig) pushed to ReadTheDocs and a blog entry summarizing the topic and containing references to ReadTheDocs.
+* Long-term: restructure some of this into documentation that is kept with the related source code (CAF, ncm-metaconfig) pushed to ReadTheDocs and a blog entry summarizing the topic and containing references to ReadTheDocs.

 ### CCM

-New `ccm` command allowing to read a profile: alternative to `ncm-query`
+New `ccm` command allows users to read part of or all of a profile: alternative to `ncm-query`

  * Based on TextRender
- * Supporting additional output formats
+ * Supports additional output formats such as json, yaml and pan style xml

 ### Configuration Modules